Published: 11 July 2019

 - The overall remit of the NIHR is early translational (experimental medicine), clinical and applied health research, and social care research.

-- For personal post-doctoral level awards, early translational (experimental medicine) research will be within remit.
+For Advanced Fellowships, early translational (experimental medicine) research is within remit.
 A clear and plausible path to patient /service user, carer or public benefit must, however, be demonstrable.

 - NIHR does not support basic research or work involving animals or their tissue.